celsodasecond/ems-frontend/README.md

 ## What is this Project ?

 The concept behind this app is to apply and put an interface to manipulate the data coming from the [Property Management System - Backend](https://github.com/celsodasecond/ems-backend).

+**NOTE:** This project is not mobile responsive and only works best for web/desktop platforms 💻.

 ## Development